Chillin' It

 "Chillin' It" is the debut single by American country music artist Cole Swindell.
 Swindell co-wrote the song with Shane Minor.
 Swindell released the song independently in March 2013 as a digital download.
 In July 2013, Swindell signed a record deal with Warner Bros.
 Records.
 Warner Bros. assumed promotion of the single and released it to country radio in August 2013.
 It is included on Swindell's self-titled debut album, which was released on February 18, 2014.

 History

 The song was produced by Jody Stevens, the son of songwriter and producer Jeff Stevens, and formerly one-half of the duo Fast Ryde.
 According to The Tennessean, the recording was a demo made by Jody Stevens, with him playing all of the instruments.

 Content

-The song is in the key of A major with a moderate tempo in 4/4 time signature, and a main chord pattern of D-A-E-F_{m}7.
+The song is in the key of A major with a moderate tempo in 4/4 time signature, and a main chord pattern of D–A–E–Fm^{7}.